Beginner's guide to Sass

 Mixins

-Like the code snippet above, we can pass values with $ to make it more flexible.
+We can pass values with $ to make the mixin flexible.

 Functions